Registration Criteria

 Guidance on Mainstream Faith Communities and Belief Groups

-In determining what is a ‘mainstream’ Faith Community or Belief Group, the UK Board of Healthcare Chaplaincy recognises the Faith Communities and Belief Groups who are members of the Healthcare Chaplaincy Faith and Belief Group, the Free Churches Group, Interfaith Scotland and the British Humanist Association and may consult these bodies for advice and recommendations.
+In determining what is a ‘mainstream’ Faith Community or Belief Group, the UK Board of Healthcare Chaplaincy recognises the Faith Communities and Belief Groups that are members of the Healthcare Chaplaincy Faith and Belief Group, the Free Churches Group, Interfaith Scotland and the British Humanist Association and may consult these bodies for advice and recommendations.

 Professional organisations